 Some yards will also insist that new horses are quarantined for two weeks upon arrival.
 This is because a horse that has been exposed to strangles will start to show symptoms within two weeks.
 After the two weeks, the horse is then free to mix with the other horses in the yard.

 Can a horse still remain infectious after they’ve recovered from strangles?

 After most horses have fully recovered they’re no longer infectious but around 10% of horses are classed as ‘carriers’ this means that they are still infectious, even though they’ve fully recovered, and can still infect other horses.

-This happens because the infection isn’t drained away with the discharge and instead stays in the horses guttural pouches.
+This happens because the infection isn’t drained away with the discharge and instead stays in the horse’s guttural pouches (These are the pouches that sit at the back of a horse’s throat on either side.
+When an abscess in the lymph node bursts it does so into these pouches and normally drains away through the nose).
 Your veterinarian will be able to see if your horse is a carrier by performing a guttural pouch endoscopy, he’ll then be able to examine for pus and will also take samples.
 He’ll be able to ‘flush’ or wash the pus away and will then probably prescribe a course of topical antibiotics (normally penicillin), your horse will then be able to live a normal life and will no longer be a carrier.

 Is there a vaccine for strangles?

 The short answer is yes there is a vaccine (a submucosal injection administered on the inside of the top lip) but you should be careful when you vaccinate against it.
 There is evidence that if a horse already has strangles then, vaccinating against it at that stage, carried a high risk of adverse reactions, Purpura hemorrhagic is one of those associated risks.